 Do you have a counterfeit avoidance program?

-GDCA has an extensive Component Authenticity Program (CAP) and is committed to preventing the penetration and proliferation of non-conforming and counterfeit components in our products and supply chain.
-This means GDCA will perform due diligence to verify part authenticity in line with industry best-practice and in coordination with our suppliers.
-All parts purchased from a source other than the original component manufacturer (OCM) or an authorized, franchised distributor will be verified using the measures laid out in current industry standards and best-practices.
+GDCA has an extensive component authenticity program (CAP) and is committed to preventing the penetration and proliferation of nonconforming and counterfeit components in our products and supply chain.
+This means GDCA performs due diligence to verify part authenticity in line with the industry’s best practices and in coordination with our suppliers.
+All parts purchased from a source other than the original component manufacturer (OCM) or an authorized, franchised distributor will be verified using the measures laid out in current industry standards and best practices.

 Do you ever make any changes to the product?

-No, not if it can be avoided.
+Not if it can be avoided.
 We are very familiar with the risks of product modification.
-In the situation where a customer has not taken advantage of our Legacy Assurance (guaranteed product availability services), and because of component obsolescence, we will be forced to make a part substitution.
-If we do need to work around any obsolete components, we guarantee it will not affect the form, fit, function or operation of the product.
-We emphasize that we make this type of change only and when there are no other options, and only with customer approval.
+In the event a customer has not purchased a Lifecycle Assurance Plan, and most often because of component obsolescence, we will be forced to make a part substitution.
+If we do substitute any obsolete components, we guarantee it will not affect the form, fit, function, or operation of the product.
+We emphasize that we make this type of change only when there are no other options and only with customer approval.

-How can I get products not currently supported or manufactured by GDCA?
+How can I obtain products not currently supported or manufactured by GDCA?

 Why is there a setup fee each time I place an order?

-Because we do not stock any of our products, set-up fees offset the cost of small volume production runs.
+Because we do not stock any of our products, setup fees offset the cost of small volume production runs.
 When we build a single product batch, our vendors charge us setup fees.
-Because these costs can be substantial – often more than our price for just one product – we are forced to pass them along and do not make any profit on them.
+These costs can be substantial—often more than our price for just one product; therefore we are forced to pass them along and do not make any profit on them.

-No. Set-up fees are different and should not be thought of as NRE.
-They are based on the price our vendors charge us and we do not make a profit on them.
-Set-up fees may change from product to product depending on the volume, complexity, size, etc. The fees may also change, to a lesser extent, over time.
+No. Setup fees are different and should not be thought of as non-reoccurring engineering (NRE).
+They are based on the price our vendors charge us.
+Setup fees may change from product to product depending on the volume, complexity, size, and so on.

-How long does it take to get a circuit board repaired?
+How long does it take to have a circuit board repaired?

-For how long will you continue to repair products?
+How long will you continue to repair a product?